 “Be yourself” does not mean for you to stand up and tell everyone how nervous you feel, then waffle on about your topic!
-You might look ‘real’ but in a raw, uncomfortable way that lacks professional credibility and leaves the audience squirming.
+You might look “real” but in a raw, uncomfortable way that lacks professional credibility and leaves the audience squirming.

-What you are really being asked to you to do is bring your best self to the stage – you ‘on form’.
+Instead, you need to bring your best self to the stage – you “on form”.
 A high energy version of yourself.
 The self that you might bring to a job interview!
-And it takes a lot of practice to achieve that…Being ‘real’ is not quite enough.
+And it takes much practice to achieve that.
+Being “real” is not quite enough.
 An authentic speaker also has confidence and credibility.

-Their energy levels are high and they know their stuff without sounding over-rehearsed.
+Their energy levels are high, and they know their stuff without sounding over-rehearsed.
 They don’t read PowerPoint slides or even let PowerPoint dominate the presentation.
-They do not read from notes or memorise their speech word for word.
+They don’t read from notes or memorise their speech word for word.

 Have some notes if you need them, but use them as a prompt, not a crutch.
 If you need to check them, take a quick break to do so and then turn back to the audience before you start speaking.

 This can take years to cultivate, but there are a few easy tricks that help a lot.
-My go-to stage presence tricks are eye-contact, pausing, cutting out filler words, and smiling.
+My go-to stage presence tricks are eye-contact, pausing, reducing filler words, and smiling.

-I sometimes have clients who are worried about speaking at funerals, birthday parties and weddings.
-I remind them that it is not about them – guests have come for the people they are speaking about, not for the speaker.
-This is obvious but it is easy to slip into ‘what will they think of me’ rather than ‘how can I best acknowledge the person I am talking about?”
+I have clients who are worried about speaking at funerals, birthday parties, and weddings.
+I remind them that it is not about them.
+Guests have come for the people they are speaking about, not for the speaker.
+This is obvious, but it is easy to slip into “what will they think of me” rather than ‘how can I best acknowledge the person I am talking about?”

 Be patient - it takes time

-I progressed from being nervous to developing a ‘professional’ facade that was a bit uptight and serious.
-I looked competent and credible but not particularly authentic.
-In fact, I was once told that I was ‘scary’.
-I was a bit gutted at the time but in hindsight it was some of the most helpful feedback I have ever had because I realised that when I get nervous I come across as too intense.
-I now have a little voice in my ear that reminds me to ‘lighten up’ when I can hear that intensity creeping in.
+I progressed from being nervous to developing a “professional” facade that was a bit uptight and serious.
+I looked competent and credible but not authentic.
+I was once told that I was “scary”.
+I was a bit gutted at the time, but in hindsight, it was some of the most helpful feedback I have ever had.
+I realised that when I get nervous, I come across as too intense.
+I now have a little voice in my ear that reminds me to “lighten up” when I can hear that intensity creeping in.

-I don’t always get it right but when it goes well it feels like I am ‘in the zone’ and I know the audience is responding well.
-And the more experience I get the better the experience becomes.
+I don’t always get it right, but when it goes well, it feels like I am ‘in the zone’, and I know the audience is responding well.
+And the more experience I get, the better the experience becomes.